tymyrddin/red-network/source/docs/notes/raids.md

 ## TCP sequence number prediction attack

 TCP suffers from well-known design flaws which make it possible to hijack or terminate applications that use it as their transport protocol.
-A SCP sequence prediction attack is an attempt to predict the sequence number used to identify the packets in a TCP connection, which can be used to forge packets, for example in a BGP Hijack.
+An SCP sequence prediction attack is an attempt to predict the sequence number used to identify the packets in a TCP connection, which can be used to forge packets, for example in a BGP Hijack.

 ```text
 1 Blind spoofing attack (OR)